zgh551/FlightControllerFreeRTOS/README.md

 #Flight Controller Free RTOS
 ##Tool
-this project use the IAR toll to compile the souce file
+This project use the IAR tool to compile the source file